Crisp air, cozy nights: This year’s best fall foliage getaways in New England

 Famous for its Gilded Age mansions, Newport is the place to go for manicured gardens and a true bonanza of autumn color.
 Don’t miss the 3.5-mile Cliff Walk, a coastal path weaving by mansions and shoreline, with a chorus of chirping birds as your soundtrack.
 Then head to Brenton Point State Park, located on the grounds of what was once a grand estate.
 Enjoy the native coastal vegetation and assorted small animals scurrying to prepare for winter.
 You’ll build up an appetite after so much walking, and Newport’s restaurant scene won’t disappoint.
 The Reef serves delectable cuisine, including a special menu for kids, in a casual waterfront setting.

-Situated alongside Miantonomi Park with room to roam, The Wayfinder Hotel is a boutique property with a casual surfer vibe that suits the many families who come for New England fall vacations.
+Where to stay: Situated alongside Miantonomi Park with room to roam, Wayfinder Newport is a boutique property with a casual surfer vibe that suits the many families who come for New England fall vacations.

 Fall colors in the Berkshire mountains of western Massachusetts (Photo: Lindsey Schmid)